-5.1 Uncertainties
+5.1 Assumptions and uncertainties

-In this paper, we developed a new method to strip out the main ScS phase and enhance subtle ULVZ-generated reflected energy in FRS traces.
-These were then geographically clustered, stacked, and assigned best-fitting regional 1-D ULVZ models.
-One of our primary objectives was to test this technique for identifying lateral variations in ULVZ structure.
-This method is a nice addition to the collection of ULVZ detection methods, since ScS is a well-recorded seismic wave, and easily observable for most deep earthquakes with M>6.
-However, uncertainties with this method are still present, and discussed in this section.
+In this paper, we developed a new method to strip out the main ScS phase and enhance subtle ULVZ-generated reflected energy, if present, in FRS traces.
+These were then geographically clustered, re-stacked, and assigned best-fitting regional 1-D ULVZ models.
+One of our primary objectives was to test this technique for identifying ULVZ structure, with an emphasis towards identifying lateral variations in ULVZ structure.
+This method appears fairly stable, and thus represents an addition to the collection of ULVZ-detecting seismic waves, especially because ScS is a well-recorded seismic wave and typically easily observable for most deep earthquakes with M>6.
+However, several uncertainties exist, and are discussed here.

 One source of uncertainty comes from the deconvolution process.
-Since every seismogram may possess a unique frequency content and noise level, the deconvolution process may erroneously amplify a certain frequency band, resulting in an elevated noise level after deconvolution (Figure S2).
+Since every seismogram may possess a unique frequency content and noise level, the deconvolution process has the potential to amplify a certain frequency band, resulting in an elevated noise level after deconvolution (Figure S2).
 Consequently, seismograms with lower ScS amplitudes appear to have much higher noise level after deconvolution.
 Through trial and error, we optimized deconvolution parameters to suppress noise while making the resultant waveform narrow.
-We also suppressed biases brought by these deconvolution effects by weighting each seismogram by a signal-to-noise ratio measured after deconvolution.
+We also suppressed biases introduced by deconvolution effects by weighting each seismogram by a signal-to-noise ratio measured after deconvolution.
+Our goal was to stack data from different events, thus deconvolution allowed us to equalize the signals pre-stacking.
+Using large datasets helps to suppress the effects of any given record on the stack results.